CEA-LIST/Cingulata/tests/ASCII/README.md

 For both, the homomorphic circuit searches if a string (of characters) belongs to a list of strings.
 The test is case-sensitive.
 The answer is 1 (= true) or 0 (= false).
 Each string is represented by a fixed number *nb_chars* of type Integer8.
 A variable of this type serves to store an encryption of an 8 bit integer.

 * In *search_fixed_length.sh*, each string must have a fixed length equal to *nb_chars*.
 * In *search_max_length.sh*, each string can have any length.
-The search is exact up to the maximal lenght *nb_chars*.
+The search is exact up to the maximal length *nb_chars*.
-  * If the lenght is less than *nb_chars*, a zero padding is operated to obtain *nb_chars* Integer8.
+  * If the length is less than *nb_chars*, a zero padding is operated to obtain *nb_chars* Integer8.
-  * If the lenght is more than *nb_chars*, a truncation is operated to keep only the first *nb_chars* Integer8.
+  * If the length is more than *nb_chars*, a truncation is operated to keep only the first *nb_chars* Integer8.
 In other words, the search is operated on the truncated string not on the whole one.
 It permits to say two strings begins with the same *nb_chars* characters or not.

 ## Requirements
 * Each character has to be encoded in [ASCII](http://www.asciitable.com/).